Two images…and a crisis of masculinity

 Experts say that it is vital to challenge fixed ideas of what a man “should” be.
 Hutchinson’s bravery is admirable, but not all men should have to mirror his actions in order to be respected.

-In 2017, the comedian Robert Webb published his memoir How Not To Be A Boy, which explored how concealing his vulnerability damaged his mental health.
+In 2017, the comedian Robert Webb published his memoir How Not To Be A Boy that explored how concealing his vulnerability damaged his mental health.
 That same year, Stormzy proved you can be a role model to young men and still speak candidly about your experience of dealing with depression.

 Others have criticised sexual stereotypes.
 For example, people may assume that women are more emotional and men more practical.
-Recognising that, in reality, these qualities are distributed across both sexes frees people from constraints about who they can be.
+But recognising that, in reality, these qualities are distributed across both sexes frees people from constraints about who they can be.

 Webb says, “If you’ve ever seen somebody give birth, you very quickly lose the idea that grace under pressure or physical courage are exclusively male virtues.”
 Men’s mental health organisations, such as Movember, encourage men to talk about their feelings – a habit often associated with women.